-This can be a problem if you want to sell your iPhone, or if you want to know whether an app or iOS update will be compatible with it.
+This can be a problem if you want to sell your iPhone or if you want to know whether an app or iOS update will be compatible with it.
 Still, identifying your iPhone model is pretty simple.
 In the case of recent models, you can simply dip into the settings and check which iPhone you have.
-And in the case of earlier models, you can check the model number on the back of your phone, as well as our list below of iPhone models and their respective model numbers.
+In the case of earlier models, you can check the model number on the back of your phone, as well as our list below of iPhone models and their respective model numbers.

 What iPhone do I have?

 If you want to find out which iPhone you have, you can simply go to Settings > General > About.

 The About page gives you general info about your iPhone.
 It details the version of iOS you’re running, the storage capacity, and the model number.
 Also, if your iPhone is running iOS 12.2 or later, you can see your iPhone’s model name.
 This means that if you have an iPhone 5S or later, you should be able to see the model name without having to check anywhere else.